Verpous/mscripts/README.md

 So for one final example, say you want to know who is the writer that you've rated the highest on average and which of the movies you've rated did he write sorted by the order you watched them, but only out of writers with at least 3 rated movies.
 Then you can run:

-`python mprint.py -x myrating -g myrating -s watched -m 3 writer movies.json`
+`mprint.py -x myrating -g myrating -s watched -m 3 writer movies.json`

 Note: sorting by the date you watched the movies actually sorts by the date they were added to your IMDb list.
 So it's more akin to the "list order" option on IMDb.